lizagne/ftbll-tm-rndmsr/README.md

 I have been using Chrome primarily, but have also tested it on Firefox and Safari, Redux dev tools needed to be installed, but then the app worked fine on both.

 ## Validation and Error Handling
 I am pleased that I was able to get a bit of form validation in.
+I practiced form validation using a React Form Validation app, which has a repo on here.

 Firstly the min and max length of the input had to be limited because otherwise the user could keep on typing.
 I kept a upper limit to 30 characters but also for the final output, I wrote a ternary expression which sliced the string at 20 characters and concatenated elipses on the end, for extra long names:
 ``
 player.name.length >= 20 ? player.name.slice(0, 19) + "..." : player.name
 ``